IzyIzu/dice_roller/README.md

-# first_app
+# dice_roller_app

-A new Flutter project.
+A training module for the basics of Flutter and Dart

 ## Getting Started